looker-open-source/sdk-codegen/go/README.md

 }
 ```

-> Note: A context set here will also apply to background requests to fetch/refresh oauth tokens, which are normally separated from contexts set via the Timeout property.
+> Note: A context set here will become the parent context for all API calls as well as all requests to fetch/refresh oauth tokens, which are normally completely isolated from contexts set via the Timeout property.
+In this case the token refresh requests and each individual API call will share a common parent context.

 #### Custom Context per request

 Follow the example here to set a context for a specific request.

-> Note: This will override any "Timeout" settings that you have applied, as well as any context set in the SDK config as outlined in the previus section!
+> Note: This will be used as the parent context for any timeout setting you've specified for API calls.
+If you've set contexts in both your API config and in the request options the request options context will be used instead.
+Background requests to fetch/refresh oauth tokens will NOT use a context set via request options - it will default to use a generic background context or, if you've also set a context in the API config it will still use that as specified in the previous section.

 ```go
 import "context"